 Contacts can be segmented in a variety of ways.
 We’ll cover two of the most important ones, persona and lifecycle stage below.

 For our fictional University, there are multiple candidates that would be a great fit for their Master of Healthcare Administration program:

 Depending on the content you’re sharing, you may want to tailor the message of your email differently for each audience.
-Personalizing your subject line and email body content based on their persona will help increase your open rates and click through rates.
+Personalizing your subject line and email body content based on persona will help increase your open rates and click through rates.

+Businesses can't teleport through the buyer's journey and neither do consumers.
 The marketing funnel and sales funnel have a few different lifecycle stages that our contacts could find themselves in:

 Depending on the type of content you’ve created, only some of these contacts should be receiving your content, and the message and Call-to-Action within your email should also be personalized to where your contact is within your funnel.